tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull_and_rom_walk_into_a_bar.md

 print( all[0] )    # displays the first character (h)
 {% endhighlight %}

-The position (*index*) of the character you wish to retrieve is placed within the square brackets.
+The position (*index*) of the character you intend to retrieve is placed within the square brackets.
 Take note that the indexing system is *zero-based*, meaning that the character indices begin at `0` (and not `1`).

 {% highlight py %}
 print( all[1] )    # displays character at index 1 (e)